 Certain triggers, such as flashing lights, can also lead to seizures in some children.

-Most children won’t have another seizure.
-But children who have repeated and unpredictable seizures might have epilepsy.
+Most children won’t have more than one seizure.
+Some children who have repeated and unpredictable seizures might have epilepsy.

 What should I do if my child has a seizure?

-- after any convulsion ends, roll them on their side
+- After their seizure ends, roll them on their side and make sure they are breathing normally.

-- your child’s seizure lasts more than 5 minutes, or they have more than one seizure
+- the seizure lasts more than 5 minutes, or they have more than one seizure quickly after the first

-- they had a seizure with food or liquid in their mouth
+- your child had a seizure with food or liquid in their mouth

 - your child has diabetes

-- you are going to give them medication to stop the seizure
+- you are going to give them medicine to stop the seizure

 How are seizures diagnosed?